Skip to main content

 Muscle hypertrophy is another term used to refer to muscle growth, specifically the kind of muscle growth that occurs at the cellular level when you exercise.
 Regular exercise will help you achieve muscle hypertrophy, provided the workout has adequate intensity and duration.

 Muscle hypertrophy is good to achieve, but it is important to understand how blood flow restriction therapy relates to muscle hypertrophy.
 Studies have explicitly found that well-designed blood flow restriction therapy can help a patient achieve muscle hypertrophy.
 In fact, some studies have found that blood flow restriction therapy is actually more beneficial for achieving muscle hypertrophy than regular exercise alone.
-These benefits occur because the occlusion of blood flow to targeted muscles can help stimulate a patient’s muscles to encourage muscle growth and enhance the impact of physical therapy.
-In addition, blood flow restriction therapy can also cause certain hormones to be released that are thought to stimulate muscle growth.

 It is important to note that blood flow restriction therapy and muscle hypertrophy can interact in several ways.
 For example, the size of the resistance bands applied, their exact placement, and the intensity of the pressure applied by these bands can all impact the exact nature of this restriction training and physical therapy.
 All of this gets back to a critical point: Blood flow restriction therapy isn’t something you should try on your own.
 Doing so risks having the exercise do more harm than good and potentially causing damage to your body.
 Instead, it is always preferable to work with an expert to ensure you properly engage in this therapy.